 Both dogs still have a long road to recovery ahead of them.
 But already, in the days and weeks they have been at the Sanctuary, there are signs of hope and recovery.
 The dogs are starting to give tiny glimpses of the personalities they’ve kept locked inside all their lives.
 And their behavior shows a willingness to keep learning and gaining trust.

-First human friends
+First human friends for dogs

 Tigerlily likes to peer out of her room through her clear glass door.
 When she catches sight of Bill, her tail starts to wag really fast.
 When Bill opens the door and steps into the room, Tigerlily will approach him, then settle down and nibble treats from his hands.